Resource for social care providers supporting refugees to work in social care.

 The service provider must have the following information:

-- Information about the person’s qualifications, experience relating to the specific role.
-Evidence of relevant qualifications if any
+- information about the person’s qualifications, experience relating to the specific role and evidence of relevant qualifications if any

 - 2 written references including a reference from the last employer if any

-- Details of registration with or membership of any professional body
+- details of registration with / membership of any professional body

 The person applying for a job has not lived in the UK before.
 Will DBS checks still be required?